 In fact, homeschooling will give you the chance to go to skiing slopes, beaches, parks, performances, museums, concerts, etc. during the midweek because there are no crowds and prices are lower at this time.
-Even some parents hire a limo on their child’s birthday to make them happy.
+Some parents even hire a limo on their child’s birthday or for their senior prom to make them happy.

 The renowned places such as UC Berkeley, Yale, Dartmouth, and many others search for homeschoolers, and the practice has revealed, they enter at a high rate.
 It happens because the homeschooled individuals have unique qualities and skills which help them to do better at college or university.

 They know how to manage time; they are responsible for the studying process, motivated, and self-disciplined.
 Most homeschool teens are more prepared to enter a college as compared to their peers.